 - Salaries, wages, and fringe benefits for personnel, administrative and artistic, who are paid on a salary basis.
-List each staff position separately. - Fees/stipends for contractual personnel to support the services they provide for specific activities in support of your organization's day to day activities.
-List each position separately, combine similar positions if needed. - Facilities costs such as mortgage principal, rent, and utilities. - Costs associated with health and safety supplies for staff and/or visitors/audiences (e.g., personal protective equipment, cleaning supplies, hand sanitizer, etc.) - Costs associated with marketing, promotion, and applicant/grantee technical assistance. - Indirect costs, if applicable.
+List each staff position separately. - Fees/stipends for artists and contractual personnel to support the services they provide for specific activities.
+List each position separately, combine similar positions if needed. - Facilities costs such as mortgage principal, rent and utilities. - Costs associated with health and safety supplies for staff and/or visitors/audiences (e.g., personal protective equipment, cleaning supplies, hand sanitizer, etc.). - Costs for marketing and promotion. - Indirect costs, if applicable.

 DIRECT COSTS: Salaries and wages cover compensation for personnel, administrative and artistic, who are paid on a salary basis.
-(Funds for contractual personnel and compensation for artists who are paid on a fee basis should be included in "DIRECT COSTS: Other" on the Project

-Budget form, and not here.)
+(Funds for contractual personnel and compensation for artists who are paid on a fee basis should be included in "DIRECT COSTS: Other" on the Project Budget form, and not here.)
 Indicate the title and/or type of personnel (40 characters maximum), the number of personnel (30 characters maximum), the annual or average salary range (40 characters maximum), and the percentage of time that will be charged to the award (30 characters maximum).
 List staff positions, and combine similar functions if necessary.
 Where appropriate, use salary ranges.
 Additional lines cannot be added in the portal.